laravel/docs/dusk.md

     composer require laravel/dusk

 Once Dusk is installed, you should register the `Laravel\Dusk\DuskServiceProvider` service provider.
-You should register the provider within the `register` method of your `AppServiceProvider` in order to limit the environments in which Dusk is available, since it exposes the ability to login as other users:
+You should register the provider within the `register` method of your `AppServiceProvider` in order to limit the environments in which Dusk is available, since it exposes the ability to log in as other users:

     use Laravel\Dusk\DuskServiceProvider;